KaneNoo/CleverAlgorithms-Python/README.md

 # File Organization

 First of all, note that this repository isn't synchronized with [the main Clever Algorithms repository](https://github.com/jbrownlee/CleverAlgorithms).
 My main purpose is in learning the algorithms in the book and transcribing them to Python; I've come to believe that implementing algorithms on your own is a good learning exercise.
 I'm taking the Ruby listings as pseudocode that is also the reference implementation.
+In the process, I hope to familiarize myself with the algorithms and Ruby.

 So, all directories, save for `python`, are not to be taken as updated.